How To Sell Art Locally And Make Money In 2026

 With the rise of Social Media, getting your paintings on the largest social networks is worth the effort.

-But what about your local area?
+But what about your local market?

 That’s what I’ll teach you to do in this article.